Monroeville Mall: Anchor stores

 The Joseph Horne Company, owned by the New York City-based Associated Dry Goods Corporation, operated in Monroeville Mall until 1994.
 It would be renovated and expanded, utilizing the store's unused third floor, over the course of its operation through the years.
 In October 1986, the May Department Stores Company merged with Associated Dry Goods.
 May promptly sold the Horne's chain to a group of local investors.
 In 1995, Federated Department Stores acquired Horne's and renamed all former locations under its own Lazarus regional nameplate.
 In 2005, Federated eventually merged all its divisions (including the former Joseph Horne/Lazarus locations) into Macy's as part of a nationwide rebranding program.
+In 2016, Macy's Backstage opened on the store's lower level.

 JCPenney was the last original anchor at the Monroeville Mall.
-From 1969–2012, it operated its original store in the center of the mall; however, by late 2012 it opened in a smaller location on the upper two levels of the former Boscov's building, as the existing department store anchor was demolished to make way for the 12-screen Cinemark Theatres and in-line shops, which opened in the fall of 2013.
-H&M has also committed to a new location at Monroeville Mall; it opened in the summer of 2013 on the lower level of the former JCPenney pad site.
-Dick's Sporting Goods relocated from outside the mall to the lower level of the former Boscov's in the summer of 2014.
-Macy's Backstage opened in 2018.
+From 1969 to 2012, it operated its original store in the center of the mall; however, by late 2012 it opened an updated format on the two upper levels of the former Boscov's building, and the original store was razed to make way for the 12-screen Cinemark Theatres and in-line shops, which opened in the fall of 2013.
+H&M has also committed to a new location at Monroeville Mall; it opened in the summer of 2013 near the theater.
+Dick's Sporting Goods relocated from outside the mall into a new store format below JCPenney in the summer of 2014.

-On June 4, 2020, it was announced that JCPenney would be closing as part of a plan to close 154 stores nationwide.
-However, on July 9, 2020 it was removed from the closing list, so it will remain open for now.